AustinMaddison/austinmaddison.github.io/content/notes/pathfinding/index.md

 ## Future Plans

+### UI/UX
+Right now there is not much help in understanding how to use the program other than the keybindings shown at the bottom.
+What do the numbers on each node on the grid mean?
+There a lot of frequent questions users might have that could be answered with some more UI features.
+Also providing an indicator of what state the simulator is in and what tool is selected.

+### Performance
 Would like to make the program more performant because currently it begins to chug for grid sizes larger than 100x100.
 I should take a more data orientated approach to the archetecture of the program.
 Also I should opitmize the data types and containers I used to store state, I think this can dramtically increase performance.

 There is this [video](https://www.youtube.com/watch?v=WwkuAqObplU&ab_channel=NicBarker) by Nic Barker that I really like on techniques on improving performance for interactive programs by using data-orientated approach.